rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 [https://github.com/jruby/jruby/wiki/Concurrency-in-jruby](https://github.com/jruby/jruby/wiki/Concurrency-in-jruby)

-__Errata (10-Sep) :__ Earlier I tested tomcat with the path http://localhost:8080/testy, this did not hit the application as expected and I reported some wrong numbers.
+__Errata (10-Sep) :__

+Earlier I tested tomcat with the path http://localhost:8080/testy, this did not hit the application as expected and I reported some wrong numbers.
 I am really sorry for the error, the url should have been http://localhost:8080/testy/ (with a slash at the end).
 The numbers / findings have now been updated.
 Big thanks to Ben Browning and Richard Huang!

+__Update for Torquebox (11-Sep):__

+Ben Browning (the creator of [Torquebox](http://torquebox.org)) suggested that I try these tests on (yet unreleased) torquebox-lite.
+We just need to add 'torquebox-lite' to our Gemfile for this.
+I got an error after this but I easily fixed it by adding the line __xa: false__ to my production database.yml config (as we are running the tests on production mode).
+More info on this here - [http://torquebox.org/documentation/2.1.1/transactions.html#transaction-configuration](http://torquebox.org/documentation/2.1.1/transactions.html#transaction-configuration).

+First with concurrency disabled, let us start a torquebox-lite instance with three runtimes with this simple command -

+    RAILS_ENV=production jruby -S bundle exec torquebox-lite -p 8080 --min-runtimes=3 --max-runtimes=3

+Even with consurrency disabled, the numbers here are quite good (although memory consumption is slightly on the higher side due to 3 runtimes and JBoss being a bit heavy) -

+    Requests per second:    258.86 [#/sec] (mean)
+    Time per request:       38.631 [ms] (mean)

+And finally with concurrency enabled and a single torquebox runtime we get -

+    Requests per second:    478.19 [#/sec] (mean)
+    Time per request:       20.912 [ms] (mean)

+The numbers match or are slightly better than Puma and drop even further as the JVM is warmed.
+For me, this makes a compelling case for using torquebox / torquebox-lite in production.
+Torquebox has a rock solid base of JBoss with great performance not to mention other awesome Torquebox features which you can see from my earlier blogs / [slideshare](http://localhost:4567/2012/03/26/ruby_conf_india_with_arunagw.html) presentation.